 Pregnant Women & Nursing Mothers

 It’s no surprise that growing a human being inside your body increases your nutritional requirements.
-There’s a number of pregnancy-specific supplement blends on the market today, but a few of the main nutrients you should pay special attention to are folic acid, vitamin D, and iron.
+There’s a number of pregnancy-specific supplement blends on the market today, but a few of the main nutrients you should pay special attention to are folate, vitamin D, and iron.

 As we age, hormonal changes make getting the right vitamins and minerals increasingly difficult.
 Bone loss becomes an issue, especially for women.
 Supplementing with vitamin D and calcium can help reduce the effects.
 Vitamin B-12 deficiency can leave seniors at risk for dementia.
 A quality B-12 supplement can provide the nutrition they need.
 Other good supplements for elders include omega-3 fatty acids, protein, and probiotics.